Baby boy born on migrant rescue vessel

 His mother Faith was "already having contractions when she left Libya and was terrified she'd give birth on the rubber boat," said MSF in a tweet.

-It was a "very normal birth in dangerously abnormal conditions " added the charity's midwife, Jonquil Nicholl.
+It was a "very normal birth in dangerously abnormal conditions," added the charity's midwife, Jonquil Nicholl.

 The boy's dramatic entry into the world comes after around 2,300 migrants were rescued in 18 sea missions on Sunday, according to the Italian Coast Guard.